CAPITAL GAINS TAX ON INVESTMENTS

 - New trustee capital gains tax rate of 20%

 - No change to entrepreneur’s relief on the sale of a business – capital gains tax remains at 10%

 How does capital gains tax on investments work?

 When you dispose of most investments (by selling them, giving them away, or switching investment funds) you could become liable to capital gains tax on any gains.
-Each person has a tax-free capital gains tax allowance of £11,300 per tax year for the 2017/18 tax year.
+Each person has a tax-free capital gains tax allowance of £12,300 per tax year (2020/21 tax year).
 Gains up to that level are tax-free.
 Any gains over that figure are added to your income for the tax year.
 The balance that sits in the 20% income tax band was taxed at 18% prior to 6th April 2016.
-This 18% rate will now reduce to 10%.
+This 18% rate has now reduced to 10%.
 Gains which take you into the 40% income tax band were previously taxable at 28%.
-This will now reduce to 20% from 6th April 2016.
+This reduced to 20% from 6th April 2016.

 Residential property – an important exception

 If you sell your main residence this is exempt from capital gains tax.
 For residential investment property gains (buy to let), the tax rates remain unchanged at 18% or 28%.
 Therefore, the change to capital gains tax on investments only applies to non-property.

 How much capital gains tax will investments save?